maaaaqc/Machine-learning1/README.md

 ```console
 python Evaluation.py -wine
 ```
-* To see results for prediction accuracy on wine dataset:
+* To see results for prediction accuracy on cancer dataset:
 ```console
 python Evaluation.py -cancer
 ```